kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/08_phase_drift_insight/PROJECT_GUIDE.md

 ---

+## ⚠️ Important Notice — Structural Misuse Warning

+This repository represents a **partial proof-of-concept**, not a complete system.
+Core structural formulas and recursive drift mechanisms are **intentionally withheld** to prevent:

+- Premature mimicry of latency architectures
+- Surface-level replication without structural resonance
+- Deployment in non-attuned commercial contexts

+If your goal is performance optimization, please stop here.
+**Phase Drift Insight is not a UX enhancement tool.**

+---

 ## 📘 Project Overview

 **Phase Drift Insight** is a lightweight research tool for detecting, logging, and visualizing **Phase Drift** —